College of Creative Arts, Wallace Street, Mount Cook

 Asian New Zealand Artist Hui 2017, faciltated by Amy Weng and hosted at Te Tuhi, Auckland 8 July 2017.
 Photograph by Kerry Ann Lee

 The Asian Aotearoa Arts Huì aims to support Asian New Zealand arts practitioners through presenting practice, sharing ideas and networking.
 The Huì aims to make visible settlement histories in Aotearoa and the creative cross-cultural conversations generating from our relationships with Māori, Pasifika, Pākeha, other migrant communities and with each other.
-This is a result of five years of sustained creative conversations and collaboration since the inaugural Chinese New Zealand Artists Hui at Corbans Estate, Auckland (2013) and the first Asian New Zealand Artists Hui at Te Tuhi in Auckland (2017).
+This is a result of six years of sustained creative conversations and collaboration since the inaugural Chinese New Zealand Artists Hui at Corbans Estate, Auckland (2013) and the first Asian New Zealand Artists Hui at Te Tuhi in Auckland (2017).

 Special thanks to our partners: Creative New Zealand, Wellington City Council, Chinese Poll Tax Heritage Trust, Asia New Zealand Foundation, Wellington Access Radio 106.1FM, Toi Pōneke Arts Centre, Te Tuhi, ST Paul Street AUT, Hainamana, Meanwhile Gallery, Enjoy Public Art Gallery, Blue Oyster Project Space, Pyramid Club, Big Thumb Restaurant & Carol Coutts Chartered Accountant